KISHAN-ST/repogenesis-healthcare/README.md

 ## Goal

-Your project should aim to **improve health, wellness, or medical workflow** using responsible engineering practices.
+Your project  aims to **improve health, wellness, or medical workflow** using responsible engineering practices.

-Happy Hacking!